Undergraduate uni work from 2018-2022

 The illustration shows a car's rear view mirror cracked.
 The lemon, chilli, and a chanting mala (rosary) represent someone who is clearly superstitious.
 FeviKwik comes in to fix the mirror and remove even the smallest bit of bad luck.
 The tagline says it all: “नज़र से भी बचाए” which means “(fevikwik) can save you from bad luck”.

-INDIAN MYTHOLOGICAL VILLAIN
+INDIAN MYTHOLOGICAL VILLAINS

 CHARCOAL ILLUSTRATION